PeakBI/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 💥 Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] 🛠 Adding or updating configuration files, development scripts etc.
 - [ ] ♻️ Refactoring (no functional changes, no api changes)
-- [ ] 🧹 Chore (removing redunant files, fixing typos etc.)
+- [ ] 🧹 Chore (removing redundant files, fixing typos etc.)
 - [ ] 📄 Documentation Update
 - [ ] ❓ Other (if none of the other choices apply)

 If "Other" please specify

-**YOUR TEXT HERE**
+**REPLACE THIS WITH YOUR TEXT HERE OR N/A**

 # Testing

-Please include steps that the reviewer can follow inorder to test the changes
+Please include steps that the reviewer can follow in order to test the changes

 1.
 2.